L'APPARTEMENT - Art Gallery

 Melting Beauty: Agustín Cárdenas, Nigel Cooke, Alekos Fassianos, Sally Gabori, Leiko Ikemura, Amorelle Jacox, Martha Jungwirth, Konstantina Krikzoni, Sean Scully, Arlene Shechet, Yinka Shonibare, Amy Sillman, Joan Snyder, Liliane Tomasko, Kaifan Wang & Kennedy Yanko

-Upcoming exhibition
+Current exhibition

 30 July - 31 August 2026